News from the Institute

 A major motor for the global climate is beginning to falter: a massive system of ocean currents called the Atlantic Meridional Overturning…

-Lennart Ramme receives Wladimir Köppen Award
+Lennart Ramme Receives Wladimir Köppen Award

 Lennart Ramme, a postdoctoral researcher at the Max Planck Institute for Meteorology, has been awarded the Wladimir Köppen Prize, endowed with 5000…